The Fountas & Pinnell Classroom™ Reading Minilessons Book

 The Reading Minilessons Book provides brief, focused and practical whole-class lessons on the topics of Management, Literary Analysis, Strategies and Skills, and Writing About Reading.

 Develop students’ deep knowledge of literacy concepts through minilessons.

 What is it?

-Reading Minilessons are short, concise, purposeful lessons with a practical application in a specific area of literacy.
-Each minilesson engages children in inquiry that leads to the discovery and understanding of a general principle.
+Reading Minilessons are short, concise, explicit, inquiry-based lessons about a principle that students can apply to their own independent reading.
 Growing out of the interactive read-aloud experience and linked to independent reading, teachers use many of these texts as examples from which they generalize the understanding.View the Sampler

 The full version of this resource requires registration.